Towards strong uniformity for isogenies of prime degree: Strongly uniform bounds and the proof of the main theorem.

 We begin this section by providing an algorithm to compute the integers $B_{\eps,q}$ mentioned in the Introduction.
-The essential point is simply that when $\alpha \in \Q$ the integer $D(\eps, \alpha)$ from \Cref{eqn:general_div_practical} depends only on the splitting type of $\alpha$ in $k$ (i.e. the number $r$ of distinct prime ideals dividing $(\alpha)$, the ramification indices $e_i$, and the residue field degrees $f_i$), and consequently the integer $B_{\eps,q}$ is constructed as the $\lcm$ of the $D(\eps, q)$ taken over the finitely many possible splitting types.
+The essential point is simply that when $\alpha \in \Q$ the integer $D(\eps, \alpha)$ from \Cref{eqn:general_div_practical} depends only on the splitting type of $\alpha$ in $k$ (i.e. the number $r$ of distinct prime ideals dividing $(\alpha)$, the ramification indices $e_i$, and the residue field degrees $f_i$), and consequently the integer $B_{\eps,q}$ is constructed as the $\lcm$ of the integers $D(\eps, q)$, one for each of the finitely many possible splitting types; the auxiliary integer $B^\ast_{\eps,q}$ is obtained in the same way from the $D^\ast(\eps, q)$.